 Crack post (1978) Cor Kraat

-De Crack post is a playful version of an ordinary boring lamp post.
-Just as gray as any other, but twisted from above and ending in two branches, typical of '70 art.
-After painting lanterns on Stationsplein and Gouvernestraat, Kraat got the idea to do something with the shape of a lamppost.
-The meandering post became one of the most photographed works of art in the city.
+De Crack post is a cheerfully winding and meandering lamppost on the Karel Doormanstraat.
+It's a playful version of a regular boring lamppost.
+It is as gray as any other, but serpentine on top and ends in two branches.
+The artwork was created by artist Cor Kraat and is typical of 1970s art.
+After painting lanterns on Stationsplein and Gouvernestraat, Kraat had the idea to do something with the shape of a lamppost.
+This winding pole became one of the most photographed works of art in the city.
 Kraat said about his work: "It doesn't have to be beautiful, but it has to stand out."
+Anger at the monotony of the city was Kraat's main motivation.